isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Sexuality Education.md

 10. Parents can contact the school at [nvtps@moe.edu.sg](mailto:nvtps@moe.edu.sg) or 6484 3566  for discussion or to seek clarification about the school's sexuality education programme.

-4. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.